If your board gets damaged, we are more than happy to talk with you, and consider your best options.

 Then slide the new ones onto the posts.
 This can be a bit of a challenge, but use some ‘elbow grease’ and it will work.

-2) You can bring the board to my woodshop –
+2) You can bring the board to our humble woodshop –

 Call me for the address.
 No charge to install them.